Ukraine faces bitter election in midst of conflict with Russia

 Abandoning his post at a time when Ukraine is struggling to finance a war against pro-Russian rebels in eastern Ukraine and to pay state workers their regular salaries could be a high risk strategy for Yatseniuk.

 Government and finance officials have warned that the budget only has enough money to finance the army until Aug.
-1 and some have criticised the government for failing to properly feed or equip soldiers in the field.
+1, and some pro-Russia politicians have criticised the government for failing to properly feed or equip soldiers in the field.

 An aide to Poroshenko, Oleksander Danilyuk, said the resignation should not hurt what Kiev calls its "anti-terrorist operation" against rebels in eastern Ukraine.